spiral/docs/grpc/service.md

 ```

 ### Multiple Services
-Use `import` directive of proto declarations to combine multiple services in one application or store message declarations
+Use the `import` directive of proto declarations to combine multiple services in one application or store message declarations
 separately.

 ### Test the Service